2nd Class City

 - Piped Water, Refuse Collection, Volunteer Fire & Rescue, Fuel Sales, Post Office (Federal Contract)

 - Kasaan can be accessed by automobile, float plane, and boat.
-A state-owned seaplane base accomodates charter flights and air freight services from Ketchikan.
-There is a dock at the old cannery site and a small boat harbor.
-Freight is brought in by cargo plane or barge.
+A state-owned seaplane base accommodates charter flights and air freight services from Ketchikan.
+There is a dock at the old cannery site and a state owned small boat harbor, but no public launching facility.
 Kasaan is connected via a gravel road to the Prince of Wales Island road system.

 - State Ferry